rayangdn/thymio-epfl/report.md

 ### Obstacle Processing

-Before constructing the visibility graph, we use the `extend_obstacles()` function to extend all obstacles by a safety margin (find empirically), ensuring that the robot maintains a safe obstacles distance during navigation:
+Before constructing the visibility graph, we use the `extend_obstacles()` function to extend all obstacles by a safety margin (found empirically), ensuring that the robot maintains a safe obstacles distance during navigation:

 ```python
 def _extend_obstacles(self, corners, thymio_width):